 The terms of reference are available on the Company’s website.

 The Board is responsible for the identification and evaluation of major risks faced by the Group and for determining the appropriate course of action to manage those risks.
-Senior management conducts an annual risk audit and submits this to the Board for review.
-The Board assesses both the risks and the controls in place to prevent the risk crystallising as well as any mitigation which would exist should they materialise.
+The Company maintains a risk register and which the Board considers regularly.
+The risk register assesses both the risks and the controls in place to prevent the risk crystallising as well as any mitigation which would exist should they materialise.

 The Group uses technology, with each new matter taken on being subjected to a risk questionnaire, as well as more traditional methods, such as file audits, to proactively monitor matters and actively engages with consultants to assess, understand and manage any risk that should arise.
 The Group’s standard terms of business, provided to each client at the start of each engagement, advises the clients of the Group’s complaints procedure; this procedure directs the clients directly to the compliance department.
 Furthermore, under the terms of the compliance agreement, which each consultant enters into with the Group, the consultants are required to report all risks, complaints and regulatory matters to the compliance function.